MinnPost/minnpost-templates/app/templates/_README.md

 <%= projectDescription || '*Description goes here*' %>

-You can see this project in action at *published story link goes here*.
+You can see this project in action at *[published story link goes here]()*.

 *Unless otherwise noted, MinnPost projects on [Github](https://github.com/minnpost) are story-driven and meant for transparency sake and not focused on re-use.
 For a list of our more reusable projects, go to [code.minnpost.com](http://code.minnpost.com).*

 ## Data

 *Describe the data sources here.
 Use links and URLs to show where the data came from.
-Put small sized originals or modified data sources in the ```data``` folder*
+Put small sized originals or modified data sources in the ```data/original``` folder and ensure to update the `.gitignore` file*

-*For larger data sources that may need to be processed, provide instructions on how to download.
-For instance:  ```cd data && wget blah.txt```.
-Also, make sure to put an entry in the ```.gitignore```.*

-## Data processing

-The following describes how the data was processed and is not necessarily needed to run or install the application, but more included for reference, transparency, and development.

-*Describe data processing here, include commands, or document any manual steps taken.
-Put data processing scripts or configurations in the ```data-processing``` folder.*

 ## Development and running locally